 Wisconsin Fellowship of Poets publishes an annual calendar of poetry the Poets' Calendar.
-Members are invited to submit their poetry for inclusion with no entrance fee.
+Poets with a connection to Wisconsin are invited to submit their poetry for inclusion with no entrance fee.
 The calendar is one of our biggest projects each year and serves as our primary outreach effort.
 The calendar is guest-edited by volunteer members and is very often themed.

 2020 Calendar Contributor Bios

 Sandra Ahrens is a graduate of UW-Milwaukee’s Creative Writing Program, has published in a variety of journals, and facilitated community poetry workshops.
 She lives in Eau Claire.

 Paula D. Anderson lives in Wales with kinship among the walnut and old oak trees.
 She was first Poet Laureate of Wales, Wisconsin from August 2016-April 2018.

 Susan Anderson, Baraboo, is a retired elementary teacher who finds her advanced years blooming and flowering with words.

 Antler, former poet laureate of Milwaukee, is author of Touch Each Other, FootHills Publishing, Kanona, NY.

 A founding member of Grandmothers Beyond Borders and Community Pie, Janine Arseneau of Milwaukee writes on backs of receipts, scraps of fabric, margins of newspapers and in tiny books made with reclaimed materials.